AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 ### Formal Knowledge

 * A-Levels Mathematics: This subject allows me to do first derivatives which is one of the A-Levels mathematics' topics.
-However, these don't generally cover derivatives involving tensors and matrices.
+However, this don't generally cover derivatives involving matrices and tensors.

 * Bachelor Algorithm Correctness And Efficiency: This subject allows me to understand what redudant calculations can be removed or cached during all of the algorithms' optimization.
 This enables all of these algorithms to train between game frames.